TomVincentUK/snompy/docs/guide/pdm.rst

 ======================

 The point dipole model (PDM) is an older alternative to the :ref:`fdm` which typically has less quantitative agreement with experiment [1]_.
-However, it has some advantages in that it is conceptually simpler and can account for the dielectric function of the AFM tip, so it is also featured in ``pysnom``.
+However, it has some advantages in that it is conceptually simpler and can account for the dielectric function of the AFM tip, so it is also featured in ``snompy``.

 Principles of the point dipole model
 -------------------------------------